spiceai/cookbook/postgres/cdc/README.md

 This recipe demonstrates how to stream real-time changes from a PostgreSQL table into Spice using native Change Data Capture (CDC) over [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) (WAL streaming).
 Inserts, updates, and deletes propagate automatically to the Spice accelerator — no Debezium or Kafka required.

-Spice reads the write-ahead log (WAL) through a replication slot and applies row-level changes by primary key.
-The dataset first bootstraps from a consistent snapshot, then streams live changes from the slot so replication resumes from where it left off after a restart.
+Through a replication slot, PostgreSQL streams decoded WAL changes to Spice, which applies them by primary key.
+The dataset first bootstraps from a consistent snapshot, then follows the slot so replication resumes from where it left off after a restart.

+> **Note:** Each replication slot runs a dedicated `walsender` process on the PostgreSQL server and holds back WAL until Spice has consumed it, so every streamed dataset adds some load on the source.
+Keep this in mind when streaming many tables from one server.

 ## Prerequisites